TheJacksonLaboratory/SVE/README.md

 ###Requirements (non-docker)
 python 2.7.10+, numpy, scipy, subprocess32, paramiko, scp, HTSeq, mysql.connector<br>
 All callers and pre post processing executables will have to be built and tested.
+(All callers are recommeded to be installed in ../SVE; otherewise, modifying self.software_path in SVE/stages/stage_wrapper.py is required.)
 See the links provided for each of these.
 An automated bash configuration of the python requirements will setup the python distribution for you, but not individual callers or algorithms.<br>

 ###Current SV Callers